codescape/jira-agile-board.css/readme.md

 # jira-agile-board.css

-Per default the visual separation between stories on the JIRA Agile sprint backlog is not as good as it could and should be.
+By default the visual separation between stories on the JIRA Agile sprint backlog is not as good as it could and should be.
 This custom CSS works as a solution for this issue with the following adjustments:

 * open stories are displayed with a blue background
 * completed stories are displayed with a green background